 - 1. The Internal Auditor disputes an applicant's eligibility. - 2.
-The Internal Auditor places the case on audit hold and notifies the IC.

-- 3. The Internal Auditor will coordinate with ORR in order to contact the applicant and make them aware that their case has placed on audit hold and the reasoning behind the hold. - 4.
-The IC must respond within two days and attempt to resolve issues within 30 days. - 5.
-After a case has been on audit hold for 30 days, without resolution, it must be placed on an audit tracker that will be updated weekly and sent to all directors and the IC. - 6.
+The Internal Auditor places the case on audit hold. - 3.
+The Internal Auditor will coordinate with ORR in order to contact the applicant and make them aware that their case has placed on audit hold and the reasoning behind the hold. - 4.
 Monthly, or more frequently if necessary, an Audit Reconciliation Meeting will occur.
-Attendees may include: the ORR Director, the Internal Auditor, the Operations Manager, a representative from the IC, a County Attorney, or someone appointed as any of the named attendees' designee. - 7.
+Attendees may include: the ORR Director, the Internal Auditor, a County Attorney, or someone appointed as any of the named attendees' designee. - 5.
 A decision will be made at this meeting on whether the cases on a 30 day+ audit hold will move forward or will be closed.
 If a case is closed, the APM for Policy and Compliance will prepare a decision memorandum to indicate the reasons why the case cannot move forward.
-The County Attorney will review, sign, and send the letter to the Operations Manager for a final decision.
+The County Attorney will review, sign, and send the letter to the ORR Director for a final decision.
 This decision memorandum must be uploaded to the System of Record.
-The applicant has the right to appeal an adverse decision. - 8.
-If the ORR Operations Manager decides that the hold is not justified, the Internal Auditor must remove the hold from the file within 24 hours.
+The applicant has the right to appeal an adverse decision. - 6.
+If the ORR Director decides that the hold is not justified, the Internal Auditor must remove the hold from the file within 24 hours.
 Audit reserves the right to write a decision memorandum outlining their position on the matter.